koszullab/chromosight_analyses_scripts/README.md

 Docs available at https://chromosight.readthedocs.io

-This github page is a companion page of the chromosight algorithme page: https://github.com/koszullab/chromosight
+This github page is a companion page of the Chromosight algorithme page: https://github.com/koszullab/chromosight

 ### Table of contents